deciduously/lightgbm-cli/post.md

-# Workstation Management With Nix Flakes: Build a Cmake C++ Package
+# Workstation Management With Nix Flakes: Build A Cmake C++ Package

-Last time, we looked at how to produce a development shell using Nix Flakes that contained the Python interpreter alongside a few dependencies the project required.
+[Last time](https://dev.to/deciduously/workspace-management-with-nix-flakes-jupyter-notebook-example-2kke), we looked at how to produce a development shell using Nix Flakes that contained the Python interpreter alongside a few dependencies the project required.
 In this post, we'll create a compiled binary, using source code hosted on GitHub, for other people to include in their environments.

 ## The Target

 For this demonstration, I'll be packaging the [LightGBM](https://github.com/microsoft/LightGBM) CLI tool.
 Nixpkgs already provides derivations for the native libraries for Python and R, which will suffice for most users, but I didn't see one to build the CLI tool directly (and, of course, will submit mine upstream as well).

-Per [the documentation](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html), building this application from source is relatively straightforward:
+Per [the documentation](https://lightgbm.readthedocs.io/en/latest/Installation-Guide.html#linux), building this application from source is relatively straightforward:

 ```
 git clone --recursive https://github.com/microsoft/LightGBM